meilisearch/documentation/reference/api/settings.md

 ## Pagination

-This route allows you to configure the pagination settings for an index.
+To protect your database from malicious scraping, Meilisearch only returns 1000 results per search.
+This route allows you to configure the maximum number of results Meilisearch can return for an index.

 To learn more about paginating search results with Meilisearch, refer to our [dedicated guide](/learn/advanced/pagination.md).